sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ![](./img/jaccard.jpg)

-An IoU of `1` implies they are the _same_ box, while an value of `0` indicates they're mutually exclusive spaces.
+An IoU of `1` implies they are the _same_ box, while a value of `0` indicates they're mutually exclusive spaces.

-It's a simple metric but, as you will discover, also one that finds many applications in our model.
+It's a simple metric, but – as you will discover – also one that finds many applications in our model.

 ### Multibox

-Multibox is a technique for detecting objects where a prediction consists of two components.
+Multibox is a technique for detecting objects where a prediction consists of two components –

 - **Coordinates of a box that may or may not contain an object**.
 This is a _regression_ task.